Bajger/Pharo-snippets/README.md

 - Click '+' icon to add your packages (including extenstions) to your repo
 - Select desired packages and then ok

-## Step 8: Commit and push changes
+## Step 8: Commit and push changes to main branch directly
 - Right click on your repo and choose "Commit"
 - Type message to your commit, review changes
 - Select "Push changes to origin/main"